nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	Per googling for literature, Excel VBA code is tighthly coupled to Excel's OO Model.
 		Supposing that Excel VBA code interacts with Excel OO.
 	LibreOffice Calc has a different OO Model.
-		Thus, Excel VBA is not compatible with LibreOffice Calc.
+		Thus, Excel VBA is not 100% compatible with LibreOffice Calc.
+		Some experts on LibreOffice sent over an xls to run from scalc look under /test.xls/hypocycloid-demo.xls
 	LibreOffice and its Calc works 100% with LibreOffice Basic and StarBasic.